 May 1st has a special significance in the French calendar, since it’s la Fête du Travail (labour day), when everyone downs tools.
 Even our local newsagent closes on May 1st, although it is open every other day of the year, Christmas Day included.
 Since 1947, this day has been a paid public holiday in France.

 In France public holidays are celebrated on the day they fall.
+[Note: written in 2014!]
 This year May 1st happens to be a Thursday, which means that a lot of people will take Friday off as well and will enjoy a long weekend.
 This is known as faire le pont (making the bridge).
 Since May 8th (celebrating VE Day in 1945) and May 29th (Ascension) also fall on a Thursday, there will be a lot of ponts this month.

 It’s also the start of the vide-greniers (jumble sale) season.
 Almost every village in the area has one today.